-- Processed lawfully, fairly and in a transparent manner - Collected for specified, explicit and legitimate purposes - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed - Accurate and, where necessary, kept up to date - Kept for no longer than is necessary for the purposes for which it is processed - Processed in a way that ensures it is appropriately secure
+- Processed lawfully, fairly and in a transparent manner. - Collected for specified, explicit and legitimate purposes. - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed. - · Accurate and, where necessary, kept up to date. - Kept for no longer than is necessary for the purposes for which it is processed. - Processed in a way that ensures it is appropriately secure. - Not transferred to another country without appropriate safeguards being in place. - Made available to Data Subjects and allow Data Subjects to exercise certain rights in relation to their Personal Data.

+7.2 The Trust is responsible for and must be able to demonstrate compliance with these principles.
 This policy sets out how the Trust aims to comply with these principles.

-6 Handling data
+8 Handling data

-6.1 Lawfulness, fairness and transparency

-We will only process personal data where we have one of 6 'lawful bases' (legal reasons) to do so under data protection law:

-- The data needs to be processed so that the Trust can fulfil a contract with the individual, or the individual has asked the Trust to take specific steps before entering into a contract - The data needs to be processed so that the Trust can comply with a legal obligation - The data needs to be processed to ensure the vital interests of the individual e.g. to protect someone's life - The data needs to be processed so that the Trust, as a public authority, can perform a task in the public interest, and carry out its official functions - The data needs to be processed for the legitimate interests of the Trust or a third party (provided the individual's rights and freedoms are not overridden) - The individual (or their parent/carer when appropriate in the case of a student) has freely given clear consent

-For special categories of personal data, we will also meet one of the special category conditions for processing which are set out in the GDPR and Data Protection Act 2018.

-If any of the Trust's Primary Academies offer online services to students, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent.

-If any of the Trust's Secondary Academies offer online services to students, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent where the student is 13 or under.

-Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law.
+- 8.1 Lawfulness, fairness and transparency - Personal Data must be Processed lawfully, fairly and in a transparent manner in relation to the Data Subject.
+We will only process personal data where we have one of 6 'lawful bases' (legal reasons) to do so under data protection law: - The data needs to be processed so that the Trust can fulfil a contract with the Data Subject, or the Data Subject has asked the Trust to take specific steps before entering into a contract. - The data needs to be processed so that the Trust can comply with a legal obligation. - The data needs to be processed to ensure the vital interests of the Data Subject e.g. to protect someone's life. - The data needs to be processed so that the Trust, as a public authority, can perform a task in the public interest, and carry out its official functions. - The data needs to be processed for the legitimate interests of the Trust or a third party (provided the individual's rights and freedoms are not overridden). - The Data Subject (or their parent/carer when appropriate in the case of a student) has freely given clear consent. - 8.2 For special categories of personal data, we will also meet one of the special category conditions for processing which are set out in the UK GDPR and Data Protection Act 2018. - 8.3 If any of the Trust's Primary Academies offer online services to students, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent. - 8.4 If any of the Trust's Secondary Academies offer online services to students, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent where the student is 13 or under. - 8.5 Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law.